[ Printer Friendly Version ] [ Report Abuse ]

 Lucius ran a hand through his hair and groaned.
 “How much did it cost?”

 “Look at you, always about the money.”
 He glared at his older brother, his fingers drummed impatiently on the smooth mahogany table.

 “How much?”
-Lucius pressed, he was half-afraid to hear the price.
+Lucius pressed.
+He was half-afraid to hear the price.

-“One hundred Galleons,”
+“One hundred Galleons.”

 Lucius looked down at his empty glass; he would need a lot more to drink tonight.
 As if reading his thoughts, one of the elves appeared with a decanter and poured a generous helping of his poison into the glass.

-“No wine for you then?” his mother nodded to the amber liquid in the tumbler.
+“No wine for you then?”
+His mother nodded to the amber liquid in the tumbler.

 Lucius shook his head.
-“No, I guess not,”
+“No, I guess not.”

 She made a noise he would consider disapproving, but he ignored it, feigning interest at the food which had appeared in front of them.
-For the most part of dinner, the conversation dwindled and the family ate in silence which wasn’t out of the ordinary; not since the late master died - the true master of the manor.
+For the most part the conversation dwindled and the family ate in silence, which wasn’t out of the ordinary; not since the late master died - the true master of the manor.